-After graduating collage where I played football for a Division I team, I was in seach of a workout which would challage me while keeping me in good shape.
-During my search for a martial arts program here in my hometow of San Diego, I read the article below by Professor John Bishop in Black Belt Magazine, which changed my martial arts life and led me to train in the arts of Kajuknebo and Kosho-Ryu with Sr. Grand Master Tony Bowles and Grand Master Tim Bowles.
+After graduating from college, where I played football for a Division I team, I was in search of a workout that would challenge me while keeping me in good shape during my search for a martial arts training program in my hometown of San Diego, CA. I read the article below by Professor John Bishop in Black Belt Magazine, which changed my martial arts life and led me to train in the arts of Kajuknebo and Kosho-Ryu with Sr. Grand Master Tony Bowles and Grand Master Tim Bowles.

 Today MMA and BJJ are popular and are good martial arts.
 However, when you are investigating a martial arts system in San Diego for you or your family, I would caution you to keep in remind that there are additional factors in a fight.

 Food for thought!
-Do you want to study a martial art which focuses on one aspect of self-defense, or on which will teach you to how to defend yourself against a gun, club, and knife?
-Remember the bad guy is not one dimensional, so you need to be prepared.
+Do you want to study a martial art which focuses on one aspect of self-defense, or on which will teach you how to defend yourself against a gun, club, and knife?
+Remember, the bad guy is not one dimensional, so you need to be prepared.